What if your CEO is the bully?

 - The main reminders are:

-- you need to be the model employee throughout this process (if you are without fault, your views will be taken even more seriously by your employer and by the law)
+- you need to be the model employee throughout this process (if you remain calm and without fault, your experience will be taken even more seriously by your employer and by the law)

-The longer you stay, the more affected you will become and the longer it will take you to recover and find the oomph you need to get another job
+The longer you stay, the more negatively affected you will become.
+The more negatively affected you are, the harder it will be for you to find the oomph you need to start your search for a new role.

-If you want to have a 100% confidential, 100% private, 100% impartial conversation with me if you think you may be being bullied, please click here to book a call and send me your contact details and good time to call.
+If you think you may be being bullied, please click here to Schedule an Appointment for a complimentary Career Next Steps Call with me?
 I will listen to you properly and give you my feedback before you make any big decisions.